 Best part?
 People in Bucharest LOVE to honk, so prepare for a lot of extra noise from angry drivers, as if the congestion and chaotic driving themselves weren’t enough!

-That’s where the metro comes really handy, to get you to your destination quick.
-But not so comfortable, anyway, when it’s full of people at peak hours.
+That’s where the metro comes really handy, to help get you to your destination faster.
+But not so comfortable, anyway, when it’s full of people at peak hours…

 2. Everything is more expensive

-With higher salaries come higher costs.
+With higher salaries come higher costs for everything.
 From rental and utilities costs to the drink you want to enjoy in the city center, everything is more expensive in Bucharest than in the rest of the country.

 3. Dangerous neighborhoods